get-convex/workflow/README.md

         break;
       }
     } finally {
-      await workflow.cleanup(ctx, workflowId);
+      await cleanup(ctx, components.workflow, workflowId);
     }
   },
 });
 ```

-You could alternatively use the `workflow.list` API to paginate through and
+You could alternatively use the `list` API to paginate through and
 clean up old workflows from an hourly cron.

 ### Specifying a custom name for a step